The big question is: What is Begiristain's record like?

 This will be remembered as the year that Ronaldinho the great arrived, and deservedly so, but Marquez was a long serving player and cheap at that price. £44.2m

-Let's break some of these signings down then.
-Positionally first.
+Let's break some of these signings down position by position.

 Some good, some bad.
 Alves and Pique are the standout signings of Txiki's reign.
 We also saw some cheap depth players who went on to play a lot of games for Barca, so kudos there.
 But there were some mistakes, none bigger than Chygrynskiy at £22m, Caceras at £14m.
 Milito at £17m, and Henrique and Edmilson cost in the £8m range.
 It's hard to argue that any of that £70 odd million was particularly well spent.